 5) Will you have a solid price in place before the editor begins work on your manuscript?

 You will know the exact cost of your project before starting.
-Unlike other companies who give “estimates,” I give you an exact number.
+Unlike other companies that give “estimates,” I give you an exact number.

 6) Does the editor have an advanced degree (higher than a bachelor’s) in writing, editing, or publishing?

 I have a bachelor’s degree in English and a master’s degree in publishing.

 7) Will the editor offer you a sample edit of your own work?

 Unlike many editorial companies, I am happy to provide a sample edit.

 8) Does the editor keep up with the latest trends in publishing and continuously work to improve his or her book and manuscript editing skills?

-Many professions (especially in the medical field) actually require employees to take continuing education classes.
+Many professions actually require employees to take continuing education classes.
 I believe that book editors should too.
 I recently completed a short story class at UCLA and a class with the renowned writing teacher Christine Hemp at the University of Iowa.
 I often take classes through the Editorial Freelancers Association.
 I also keep abreast of publishing trends by attending Book Expo America, the largest publishing conference in the world, and by subscribing to numerous industry publications.